 Control measures are required to prevent, detect and correct errors and discrepancies.
-Each quarter, Auriant Mining's Finance Department compiles financial reports providing details of earnings and cash flow for the most recent accounting period.
-Deviations from the budget and forecasts are analysed and commented on.
+Each quarter, Auriant Mining's Finance Department compiles financial reports providing details of earnings and cash flow for the most recent accounting period at subsidiary and Group level.
+Deviations from budget and forecasts are analysed and commented on.
 Documented processes exist for the compiling of the information on which the financial reports are based.
 Detected errors and discrepancies are analyzed and followed up.